tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 objects.
 See the :ref:`Property Types` section below for more information about these object classes.

-In the code block below you can see the steps where the field settings are retrieved, and then used to create an array containing a single property.
+In the example code block below you can see the steps where the field settings are retrieved, and then used to create an array containing a single property.
 More about properties is described in the next section.

-Note that we return from this function early if we do not have a base table defined.
+Note that we return from this function early if we do not yet have a base table defined.
 This will happen during manual addition of a field through the GUI.
-One of the first steps during this process is to select the base table, so before that is selected, this function simply returns.
+One of the first steps during this process is to select the base table, so before that is selected, this function should return without doing anything.

 .. code-block:: php